Printer Friendly Version

 The individual has a diagnosis of persistent or chronic immune thrombocytopenia (ITP) for ≥3 months and ALL of the following:

-The individual is ≥1 year of age;
+The individual is at least 1 year of age;

 ONE of the following: